dawnmil/JavaScript-DigitalClock-Lab/README.md

 	c.
 Double click into your 'dev' folder.

 	d.
 Right click anywhere in the folder, select 'New Folder'.
 Name this folder 'JavaScript-DigitalClock-Lab'.
+This is your project folder for today's lab where you will be saving all of your work.

 2. Open Sublime Text and create a new file named 'index.html'.